hanshizhong1105/learning/notes/papers/fast_and_furious.md

 * Early Fusion: first use a 1D convolution with kernel size n on temporal dimension to reduce to 1, and them perform 2D convolutions by treating the height dimension as the channel dimension.
 * Late Fusion: For each timestamp, the 2D convolution is performed as the early fusion.
 Then perform 3D convolution with kernel size 3*3*3 for 2 layers without pading on temporal dimension, which can reduce the temporal dimension from n to 1.
 Final, the 2D spatial convolutions were performed.
 * The loss is same as the SSD including classificaiton loss and regression loss of bbox over **the current and n-1 future frames**.
 The regression target including lx, ly, sw, sh, asin, and acos.
-* The experiments were performed in Uber's inhouse datasets which is 2 orders of magnitude bigger than KITTI.
+* The experiments were performed in Uber's inhouse dataset which is 2 orders of magnitude bigger than KITTI.

 ### Key Notes